willklein/design-system-success/slides.md

 I was the senior UI developer on this project, so why hadn't I used our design system?

-I wondered this in the summer of 2020, as I joined the design system demo that was on my calendar, but I had never attended before.
+I wondered this in the spring of 2020, as I joined the design system demo that was on my calendar, (edit) but I had never attended before.

 I was friends with the design system team too.

 when they open sourced the design system a year earlier, i asked to announce it at a conference i got our company to sponsor.

-I recommended two of my friends to the manager, who would later become the most senior contributors on the dev team.
+I recommended two of my friends to the manager, (edit) who would later become the most senior contributors on the dev team.

 -->